unconed/ShaderGraph.js/README.md

 ShaderGraph is experimental and was written to solve a problem I had in several projects: I needed to combine shader-based effects in various combinations on the fly, and couldn't get away with simply concatenating static pieces of code.

-This is more of a proof of concept rather than a robust library, but maybe you'll have some fun with it.
+This is really just a proof of concept rather than anything robust.
+Expect it to change.

 ---